Imago Dei Art Gallery & Social Space

 Imago Dei ("in the image of God") is an art gallery and social space dedicated to community building, social connection, and celebration of local artists and artisans.
 The Gallery Hall accessible from street level offers magnificent lighting and space for art openings and receptions.

-Soon, the space will be available to host wine tastings, art exhibits, workshops, lectures, book and poetry readings and more.
+The space is available to host wine tastings, art exhibits, workshops, lectures, book and poetry readings and more.
 An on-site institutional kitchen is available for catering, chef's tasting evenings, and receptions.

-Imago Gallery, in the Great Hall at 1668 Bush Street, will host it’s first art opening, featuring local San Francisco artist, Anthony Anchundo.
-Join us from 6pm to 9pm for a champagne reception and a chance to meet the artist!
+Imago Gallery, in the Great Hall at 1668 Bush Street, hosted it’s first art opening in December 2017, featuring local San Francisco artist, Anthony Anchundo.
+It is now preparing to host its first group show, May 1st through June 15th, 2018, called Pre-Figured.

 Anchundo began painting seriously in 1986 and immediately explored the possibilities of abstraction.
 He attended Chabot College where he met painting instructor Neill Studley, a student of Richard Diebenkorn.
 Neill and the school of California Abstract Expressionism became a larger influence on Anthony's work.
 He studied privately with Neill four years after Chabot, pushing the boundaries of form and composition.
 His website is www.anchundo.com where you can see his current body of work.